nils-holmberg/scom-org/src/emo-readme.md

 ## Emoji descriptions

-In order to perform a sentiment analysis on the Facebook post texts, a preparatory procedure was needed to handle in-text emojis represented by UTF8 codes, since the AFINN sentiment dictionary did not contain support for handling this type of data.
-Thus, a conversion table was used to translate the unicode representation of emojis to textual descriptions ([link](https://raw.githubusercontent.com/laurenancona/twimoji/gh-pages/twitterEmojiProject/emoticon_conversion_noGraphic.csv)).
+In order to perform a sentiment analysis on the Facebook post texts, a preparatory procedure was needed to handle in-text emojis represented by UTF8 codes, since the AFINN sentiment dictionary did not contain support for handling this type of data ([link](https://github.com/fnielsen/afinn)).
+Thus, a conversion table was used to translate the unicode image representation of emojis to textual descriptions ([link](https://raw.githubusercontent.com/laurenancona/twimoji/gh-pages/twitterEmojiProject/emoticon_conversion_noGraphic.csv)).
 Emoji descriptions was produced in Enlish and stored in a separate column in the dataset.

-- emojis to text (R)
-- handle emojis in posts
-- convert emoji to text
-- match columns, rows
-- to original 2018 dataset
-- reassemble 100K rows

-## sentiment analysis
+## Sentiment analysis

 Done. - afinn dictionary (py), - english for emoji text, - swedish for post text

-## independent variables
+## Independent variables

-- outlier detection (R)
-- 1.5 interquartile range
-- standardize, normalize measures
-- data aggregation (R)
-- 100K rows by 60 months
+The main predictor of social media user engagement in the present study was sentiment content in Facebook post text and emojis.
+The dictionary-based AFINN sentiment analysis provided negative and positive valency scores (-5 to +5) for matching post words and emoji descriptions.
+These scores were summed up for each post, thereby resulting in an overall emotional valency measure of the post.
+Based on this valency construct, an emotional intensity measure was also calculated as the square of emotional valency.

+As additional predictors and control variables, number of page followers at time of posting, and date of posting was included in the regression analysis.
+The followers measure was operationalized as the number of likes a Facebook page had at the time a post was created, while post time simply was represented by the millisecond UNIX timestamp of a post.
+The time period of interest was defined as 2014-2019 due to missing data before 2014, which resulted in a dataset of ca 100K rows.

+All predictors were analyzed for outliers, such that data points beyond 1.5 times the interquartile range were excluded.
+Also, all independent variables were normalized within each NGO in order to make measurements across organizations more comparable.

-## dependent variable
+## Dependent variable

-- modelling, visualization (R)
-- linear models
-- scatter plots
+The main outcome variable of the present study was user engagement.
+This variable was constructed as a summative index variable consisting of number of post likes, comments, shares, and reactions (love, anger, joy, etc).
+The user engagement variable was then analyzed for outliers, such that data points beyond 1.5 times the interquartile range were excluded.
+The dependent variable was also normalized within each NGO in order to make measurements across organizations more comparable.
+After excluding all outliers, the dataset consisted of ca 70K rows, which were included in the regression model.

 # Results
 - [TOC](#table-of-contents)